 7. Your piercing needs air to breath.
 Avoid getting facial products (lotions, moisturizers, make-up, etc..) on or around your piercing.
 These may burn, can irritate and possibly infect the area.

 8. Do not take out your jewelry until specified.
 It differs from person to person on how long you can have the jewelry out without it closing.
 If you like the piercing leave something in it at all times.
-On some oral piercings it is suggested to change your barbell/flat back in 2-3 weeks.

 9. Change/wash bedding/pillow cases once a week.

 10. Check your beads/ends daily.
 Navel Jewelry: Dangles are meant to worn for short times.
 Do not leave one in for long periods of time for it becomes easier to rip out.

 11. If you ever change your jewelry and it becomes sore, red or crusty then change the jewelry immediately back to the original piece.
 You may be allergic to the jewelry.

 12. Take Ibuprofen (as directed) to help minimize swelling.
 For oral piercings, sucking on ice chips may also help.
 Some people swell more that others.
 If you start to over swell please come up to be switched into a longer piece of jewelry.

 The client shall consult a health care practitioner at the first signs of infection or an allergic reaction, and report and diagnosed infection, allergic reaction, or adverse reaction resulting from the body piercing to the artist and the Texas Department of Health, Drugs, and Medical Devices Division at 1-888-839-6676.